20 of the Most Common Bug, Insect, and Pest Phobias

 Chiroptophobia is a phobia that makes this author really sad.
 It’s based heavily on pop culture references to bats drinking blood (only three species in the Western hemisphere drink blood, and the amount is tiny) or rabies.

 It’s extremely rare for a bat to actually have rabies, however.
-The sad truth is that bats are wonderful and highly beneficial critters (putting up a bat house is highly recommended), yet many species have often been hunted into threatened or endangered status as a result of chiroptophobia.
+The sad truth is that bats are wonderful and highly beneficial critters (putting up a bat house is highly recommended).

-#17 – Fear of Reptiles and Lizards (Herpetophobia)
+#19 – Fear of Reptiles and Lizards (Herpetophobia)

 lizard on the porch

-Psychologists believe the fear may be rooted in human evolution, as there are a wide range of venomous critters that fall under these categories (such as many species of frogs and toads).
-As this is a general phobia, the precise symptoms and treatment methods can vary greatly from one person to another.
+Psychologists believe the fear may be rooted in human evolution.
+After all, there’s a wide range of venomous critters that fall under these categories (such as many species of frogs and toads).

-#18 – Fear of Birds (Ornithophobia)
+#20 – Fear of Birds (Ornithophobia)

 get rid of crows